dcacciarelli/robust-regression/README.md

 # Robust Regression
-Project work for the Bayesian Data Analysis course
+Project work for the Bayesian Data Analysis course.

 ## Problem Definition and Methods